csiebler/azure-machine-learning-mlops-workshop/cli-with-r/README.md

 az ml model delete --model-id r-model:1
 ```

+## Model deployment

+If you want to deploy the created R model, please follow [this tutorial](https://azure.github.io/azureml-sdk-for-r/articles/deploy-to-aks.html).

 # Knowledge Check

 :question: **Question:** How does the Compute Cluster from where it should the training data?